-DANC 2480 - Jazz II
+DANC 2480 - Jazz II (1CR)

-(3LB)(1CR) [E] A second level course furthering the student's knowledge of jazz dance and its origins.
+(3LB) [E] A second level course furthering the student's knowledge of jazz dance and its origins.
 Dancers will focus on techniques, terminology, and the execution of jazz steps from the intermediate to the advanced level.
-Prerequisites: DANC 1480, or permission of the instructor.